 Vanilla Extract: This gives a nice depth of flavor to the recipe.

-Pie Crust: You can pick up a crust at the grocery store or make your own homemade pie crust.
-This all-butter pie dough is my favorite flaky pie crust recipe!
+Pie Crust: You can pick up a crust at the grocery store or make your own.
+This all-butter pie dough recipe is my favorite flaky pie crust recipe!

 Step One: Mix Dry Ingredients